Papa Westray: St Tredwell's Chapel

 The remains of St Tredwell's Chapel stand on a conical mound on a small peninsula (about 4.5 m high and 35 m across in St Tredwell's Loch.
 The remains of the late medieval walls can be seen, built over Iron Age remains, including a tunnel leading to a circular building or broch.
 The thick walls of the chapel and records of tracery work indicate an important and well-founded establishment.

-The chapel was surveyed by Sir H. Dryden in 1870 when its walls, of variable thickness, were still up to 6 feet high and the interior measured 20 ft 3in by 13 ft 10ins.
+The chapel was surveyed by Sir Henry Dryden in 1870 when its walls, of variable thickness, were still up to 6 feet high and the interior measured 20 ft 3in by 13 ft 10ins.
 The chapel was cleared of rubble by William Traill around 1880.
 He found 30 copper coins dating between the reigns of Charles II and George III under the chapel floor, along with a female skeleton.

 In The Archaeological Sites and Monuments of Papa Westray and Westray, R.G.
 Lamb (1983:19) notes: